 Why isn’t there more emphasis on lean engineering?

 That’s an excellent question.
-I was recently wondering the same with James Morgan, the co-author of The Toyota Product Development Process , who is now a senior engineering director at Ford.
+I was recently wondering the same with James Morgan, the co-author of The Toyota Product Development System , who is now a senior engineering director at Ford.
 We share the understanding that at the root of every corporate revitalization (Ford, Apple, etc.) we find the product, the product, the product.
 Why managers don’t seem to get that is a mystery to me.

 In point of fact, if I had to sum up 20 years of practice in one piece of advice it would be: “focus all your energies on making the best product you can, and let everything else take care of itself.”
-On the gemba, I believe that the very first step of lean is quality first, safety always.
+On the Gemba, I believe that the very first step of lean is quality first, safety always.
 When I help CEOs with lean transformations, the first port of call is looking at customer complaints to see firsthand what customers tell us about the product.
 Furthermore, I don't believe in processes in the abstract.
 A process only makes sense if we understand what the product does for customers, and how the process delivers this value.

 The results are there to prove the point.
 To prepare for my webinar and workshop on “the business case for lean” I asked several CEOs to sum up their results over the past three years: 61% sales increase, 62% cash improvement, 74% margin increase for one.
 Plus 93% turnover with 173% EBITDA improvement for another while maintaining its cash position regardless of sales growth (total inventory was reduced from 600 days to 80).
 And this with industrial companies working in France where industrial activity is in free fall.
 Lean being lean, neither of these CEOs feel very successful day to day – “problems first” does tend to cloud the view – but the results are amazing.
 Such results are possible, however, because they did not start by improving productivity or cutting costs.
 Rather, they started by improving their products and selling more (in both cases there was no additional sales push, indeed, in the second case, which is high-tech metallurgy, there isn’t even a sales structure).
 These examples are not lucky flukes.
 They reveal the potential of lean if one fights the right battles, first defined by Toyota as “in order to make things, you’ve got to make people.”